olegam/Postboks/README.md

 ## Related projects

-- [e-boks-mailer](https://github.com/christianpanton/eboks-mailer) by [Christian Panton](https://twitter.com/christianpanton) is written in Python and works by scraping the mobile website.
-Can forward messages by email.
 - [Net-Eboks](https://github.com/dk/Net-Eboks) by [Dmitry Karasik](https://twitter.com/dmitrykarasik) is written in perl and also uses the mobile app API.
 Can also expose documents through POP3.
 Dmitry even hosts an open server and promises that it will not store your credentials or your documents on his server.
+- [MinBoks](https://github.com/larspehrsson/minboks) by Lars Pehrsson (fork of initial works by Carsten Geling) is a Windows service for automatically downloading e-Boks documents to a folder.
+Optionally files can also be forwarded by email using an SMTP server.
+- [e-boks-mailer](https://github.com/christianpanton/eboks-mailer) by [Christian Panton](https://twitter.com/christianpanton) is written in Python and works by scraping the mobile website.
+Can forward messages by email.
+UPDATE: Since the mobile website is now closed, this solution does not work anymore.

 ## License
 MIT